percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :dyn: No
    :default: false

-When this variable is set to ``TRUE`` more recent primary component overrides older ones in case of conflicting prims.
+When this variable is set to ``TRUE``, more recent primary components override older ones in case of conflicting primaries.

 .. variable::  pc.recovery